American Hellenic Educational Progressive Association: Membership

 Originally, membership was restricted to only Greeks.
 At its third meeting, the Order decided to change this, allowing non-Greeks to join.
 In 1979, AHEPA had over 25,000 members in 400 chapters.
 By 1989, the number climbed to 60,000, despite an overall decline in memberships of fraternal groups during this period.
 An estimated 500,000 men have been inducted into the Order of AHEPA over its 90-year history.

 Governance

 Originally, AHEPA was organized on a lodge system like that of the Masons or Oddfellows.
 Local units were called Subordinate Lodges, and state or territory structures were called Superior Lodges.
 Today, it consists of the supreme lodge, districts, and chapters.

 Supreme Lodge

 The Supreme Lodge is the main governing body of the AHEPA.
 The Supreme Lodge is headquartered at 1909 Q St NW in Washington, D.C.
 It is elected at the Supreme Convention of the Order of AHEPA, a session including the majority of the organization's members.
-It consist of the following officers:
+It consists of the following officers: